Scorning cinema as being mere 'illustrated text', Greenaway brings artistic values, intellectual esoterica, visual richness, pedantic obsessiveness

 One of Greenaway's most challenging and esoteric multimedia-documentary-style creations that discards narrative

-images, Prospero's magic and power is depicted throughout the movie as nude human forms, more nudity, his favorite
+imagery, Prospero's magic and power is depicted throughout the movie as nude human forms, more nudity, his favorite

 books with lush details of their contents are listed, amazing visual feasts and gorgeous photography, and finally, more

 nudity.
 Did I mention that this movie contains a lot of nudity?
+Basically, this is physical and avant-garde performance art

 In some ways, this is the culmination of Greenaway's art, career and ideas so far.
 The biography of the fictional Tulse Luper is explored via a massive multi-media